FIFA Club World Cup: prize money, sponsors, attendance and more

 The 2016 edition in Japan had the second highest attendance.
 In the final in Yokohama 68,742 people (95% of 72,327 capacity) saw Real Madrid beat Japanese side Kashima Antlers.

-Last year’s final between Real Madrid and Gremio was contested in front of 41,094 people in Abu Dhabi.
+Last year’s final between Real Madrid and Al Ain FC was contested in front of 40,696 people in Abu Dhabi.

 Sponsors FIFA Club World Cup

-In addition to Alibaba and six of FIFA’s seven main partners (Adidas, Coca Cola, Wanda, Gazprom, Qatar Airways and Visa), the FIFA Club World Cup has five event specific sponsors.
-These five include FIFA.com and FIFA living football.
+In addition to Alibaba and five of FIFA’s six main partners (Adidas, Coca Cola, Wanda, Qatar Airways and Visa), the FIFA Club World Cup has three national supporters.
+These three include FIFA.com and FIFA living football.
 The third is GWC, the leading provider of logistics and supply chain solutions in Qatar.